 One of the biggest challenges I see today with content marketing is that it is largely a tactical solution to a tactical problem.
+Need some content.
+Create some content.
+Call it content marketing.

 Many so-called approaches to content marketing are merely just content.
 Or worse, they are campaigns.